 Scientific merit

 Many papers are well organized, clearly explained, well put together, and well written.
 But they might also not be ideal for publication.
-One of the important things that a journal might want to keep in mind when putting together a checklist for a reviewer is if the paper has any scientific merit.
+One of the important things that a journal might want to keep in mind when putting together a checklist for a reviewer.
+This can help them determine if the paper has any scientific merit.
 This is to say, “is the paper worth publishing?”
 Sometimes a manuscript might be too similar to another paper.
 Other times, the results might be interesting but not add much value to the community.

-Keeping scientific merit in mind is a good way to determine if a paper is worth publishing.
+Keeping scientific merit in mind is a good way to determine if a paper is worth publishing and this is why peer review is so important.

 Quality